 We love talking about speed!
 Check out our blog post on how we tested for performance during (and after) development.

 Make Finding Shows Easier and Increase Ticket Sales

 We didn’t have a lot of control over the actual ticket buying experience, because it takes place off-site using a third-party platform.
 Finding information about a show on the ticket site was frustrating (and not very nice to look at), so we built a plugin to bring the show schedule and information pieces onto the actual Fringe website from the provider’s SOAP API.

 There are over two hundred shows at each Fringe Festival!
 That’s a lot of shows to pick through to find the ones you want to see.
 To make things easier, we built a show-specific search and a ‘drawer’ that slides up and gives buyers one touch filters that they can apply to the shows.
-If you’re interested in learning more about how the filter works on both desktop and mobile, read on right here.
+Learn more about how the filter works on both desktop and mobile by visiting our blog post on speed.